How much spending money will I need per month?

 Can you tell me more about OneCard and Dining Dollars?

-Hendrix offers several meal plans for students:
+Hendrix offers one meal plan for incoming students:

 • Unlimited Meal Plan w/ $200 Dining Dollars per semester